 - Your Criminal Record: When deciding your punishment, the court does take your criminal history into account.
 If this is your first offense, the judge may be a little more lenient on you.
 However, if this is a subsequent offense for the same crime or for different crimes, judges may not think you have learned from your mistakes and order a harsher sentence.

 - THE ATTORNEY YOU HIRE: One of the most important considerations when going to trial is how comfortable your attorney is going to trial and how knowledgeable they are with trial.
-There are plenty of lawyers who do not like going to court and try to avoid it at all possible.
+There are plenty of criminal lawyers in Georgia who do not like going to court and try to avoid it at all possible.
 They are not the type of lawyer you want working on your case!
 You must make sure your attorney is diligent and that they have negotiation skills.